Dantali0n/OpenCSD/README.md

 From the root directory execute the following commands for the one time deployment into the QEMU guest.
 These command assume the previous section of commands has successfully been executed.
+The QEMU guest will automatically start an SSH server reachable on port 7777.
+Both the _arch_ and _root_ user can be used to login.
+In both cases the password is _arch_ as well.
+By default the QEMU script will only bind the guest ports on localhost to reduce security concerns due to these basic passwords.

 ```shell
 git bundle create deploy.git HEAD